Dimi-G/Dimi-G/README.md

 ## Projects
 - 📚 Want to keep track of your read books locally?
 My [Library Project](https://github.com/Dimi-G/Library_Webapp) is a simple and clean interface that does exactly this!
 You can add your books, rate them and store them in a local database.
 The interface connects to the Google Books API, allowing you to choose the book you are looking for.
 - 🏘️ How would you utilize a real estate database to provide concrete suggestions meeting the client's needs?
 Check my take on this [Exploratory Data Analysis](https://github.com/Dimi-G/House_Sales_EDA_SpicedAcademy) scenario
 - 🤗 Interested in fine-tuning an LLM transformer model?
-Check my [Beginner's guide to emotion classification](https://github.com/Dimi-G/Capstone_Project/blob/main/Beginners_guide_to_emotion_classification.ipynb).
+Check my [Beginner's guide to emotion classification](https://github.com/Dimi-G/Capstone_Project/blob/main/Beginners_guide_to_emotion_classification.ipynb) that was part of my [Data Science Capstone Project](https://github.com/Dimi-G/Capstone_Project).
 - 💼 Created my personal site with Streamlit.
 Feel free to get code and ideas from the [repository](https://github.com/Dimi-G/Personal_Website).
 - 🎸 Do you want to make an original gift to a friend for their birthday?
 How about a [personalized Spotify playlist](https://github.com/Dimi-G/Spotify_birthday_list)?